AdrianoDiDio/BiometricAuthFrontend/README.md

 phone/emulator in debug mode and running directly from there or you can use the self-signed apk found in the app/release folder by copying directly to your phone and installing from there.
+**NOTE that built APK uses a default URL which is available online at: [adrianodd.pythonanywhere.com](https://adrianodd.pythonanywhere.com)**

 User Guide
 ==========